awsdocs/amazon-fsx-lustre-user-guide/doc_source/install-lustre-client.md

-# Installing the Lustre Client<a name="install-lustre-client"></a>
+# Installing the Lustre client<a name="install-lustre-client"></a>

 To mount your Amazon FSx for Lustre file system from a Linux instance, first install the open\-source Lustre client\.
-Amazon FSx supports access from the 2\.10 versions of the Lustre client\.
+Amazon FSx for Lustre version 2\.10 and version 2\.12 both support access from the 2\.10 versions of the Lustre client\.
 Then, depending on your operating system version, use one of the following procedures\.

 If your compute instance isn't running the Linux kernel specified in the installation instructions, and you can't change the kernel, you can build your own Lustre client\.
 For more information, see [Compiling Lustre](http://wiki.lustre.org/Compiling_Lustre) on the Lustre Wiki\.

 ## Amazon Linux 2 and Amazon Linux<a name="lustre-client-amazon-linux"></a>

-### To Install the Lustre Client on Amazon Linux 2<a name="install-lustre-client-amazon-linux-2"></a>
+### To install the Lustre client on Amazon Linux 2<a name="install-lustre-client-amazon-linux-2"></a>

 1. Open a terminal on your client\.